PistonDevelopers/Piston-Tutorials/sudoku/chp-03.md

 For the rest of the tutorial, we will focus on the game itself.

-Clear the window in a white color:
+Clear the window in a white color, using the `clear` function from the `piston2d-graphics` crate:

 ```rust
       gl.draw(args.viewport(), |c, g| {